 - Loop Lighting – To create this pattern, the light source must be slightly higher than the eye level and between 30º – 60º from the camera.
-The idea is to generate a little nose shadow and, going on, a shadow on the cheek, taking care that these shadows will not interfere on the face.
+The idea is to generate a little nose shadow and, going on, a shadow on the cheek, taking care that these shadows will not interfere with the face.

 - Rembrandt Lighting – In Rembrandt lighting, the nose and cheek shadows meet, which creates a little triangle of light in the middle.
 We have to make sure the eye on the face’s shadowed side is in the light; otherwise, the effect is pointless.

 In the end…

 I hope I have covered the main idea about portrait photography and that it was enjoyable.
-If you want to know more about something specific, please comment below, and I will go much more rooted in detail.
+If you want to know more about something specific, please comment below, and I will go much more rooted into detail.

 If you want to read more about photography categories, I wrote a post about that a few days ago.
 Thanks!